jchen-nogle/exam-react-redux/README.md

 ## Github exam:

 Please fork the project and finish the below requirements.
-The requirements should be committed on a feature branch called “feature/Exam_ProductsDropdown” and forward the project to cliff.lin@nogle.com.
+The finished project should be committed on a feature branch called “feature/Exam_ProductsDropdown”, and the url is forwarded to cliff.lin@style.me and cc to wendy.ho@nogle.com.

 ### Requirements: